Team AckoJun 24, 2022

 One of the mandatory documents required to ride a two-wheeler in India is the insurance certificate.
 For that, you need to insure your bike with the Third-party Liability Plan.
-For broader coverage against accidental damages to your bike, you should insure it with the Comprehensive Bike Insurance Plan.
+For broader coverage against accidental damages to your bike, you should insure it with the Comprehensive Bike Policy.
 There is also the Zero Depreciation cover that extends the Comprehensive Insurance Plan’s coverage.
 But, what is the difference between the two insurance covers?
 Read ahead to learn about Comprehensive insurance vs. Zero Depreciation for bikes so that you make the right decision while insuring your vehicle.

 Over a period of time and usage of your vehicle, the value of the bike depreciates due to regular wear and tear.
 Hence, the value of your bike also decreases.

 The decline in the value of your two-wheeler is known as depreciation.
 Therefore, when you raise a claim against accidental damages to your bike, ACKO will pay the repair bill after considering the depreciation factor of the parts being replaced.
 Hence, you may not be compensated for the entire repair bill.

 To negate the depreciation factor and get the maximum claim amount, you can include the Zero Depreciation add-on.
 This add-on is also known as Nil Depreciation cover or Bumper to Bumper cover.

 You can only purchase the Zero Depreciation add-on with the Comprehensive Bike Insurance Policy and not with the mandatory Third-party Liability Plan.

 The Comprehensive Insurance Plan is an ideal insurance cover for your two-wheeler.
 It comes bundled with the mandatory Third party Bike Insurance Plan and the Own Damage (OD) insurance.